sarahrosenberg37-ghost/mythical-ending-blooper/README.md

 Think of it as a blooper reel, if bloopers could fracture reality.

-She went to the restroom to freshen up when a voice spoke.
+She went to the restroom to freshen up when a voice spoke.<br>
 “Did you enjoy the life I gave you?” it asked.
 Sarah saw a human silhouette standing in behind her with no discerning features, as if in full vantablack body paint.
 A chill went down her spine, but she asked, “Who are you?”
 “No need to be afraid, Sarah.
 You can call me Ms. Rosenberg,” the voice replied, a familiar cadence in her tone.